-If the family reports zero annual income, FH will require the family to complete the Monthly Living Expense worksheet and sign a zero income affidavit.
+If the family reports zero annual income, FH will require the family to complete a zero-income affidavit.
 FH may require the family to complete an interim every 120-calendar days as long as they report zero income.
 If the family's expenses exceed its known income, FH will question the family about contributions and gifts.